 - Orientation Walk incl. the Kaiser Wilhelm Church and KaDeWe department store

 - Welcome Dinner at NENI Berlin, 25hours Hotel Bikini

 Group members arriving on the ASA ‘designated’ flight will transfer to our hotel after clearing customs.
 If you are arriving independently, please make your own way to the Swissôtel Berlin.

-In the afternoon, following a Welcome Meeting at the hotel, we take an orientation walk in the vicinity of the hotel in the former West Berlin city centre, situated around Kurfürstendamm, the famous KaDaWe department store (subject to reopening in 2018) and the ruined remains of Kaiser Wilhelm-Gedächtniskirche.
+In the afternoon, following a Welcome Meeting at the hotel, we take an orientation walk in the vicinity of the hotel in the former West Berlin city centre, situated around Kurfürstendamm, the famous KaDaWe department store and the ruined remains of Kaiser Wilhelm-Gedächtniskirche.

 We end the day with a Welcome Dinner at Restaurant NENI Berlin, located on the top floor of the 25hours Bikini Berlin Hotel designed by Studio Aisslinger, facing the Berlin Zoo.
 Around its entire circumference there is a terrace enabling you to enjoy a breathtaking vista of Gedächtniskirche, Budapester Straße, Kurfürstendamm and City West.
 Part of the dining room is located within a greenhouse, in keeping with the urban jungle theme of the hotel.
 The menu is a culinary mosaic of Persian, Russian, Arabic, Moroccan, Turkish, Spanish, German and Austrian influences, and encourages guests to try a little of everything.
 (Overnight Berlin) D

 Day 2: Wednesday 19 September, West Berlin / Charlottenburg